Monarch butterfly: Eastern and midwestern monarch populations

 A 2016 study attributed the previous decade's 90% decline in overwintering numbers of the eastern monarch population primarily to the loss of breeding habitat and milkweed.
 The publication's authors stated that an 11%–57% probability existed that this population will become "quasi-extinct" over the next 20 years (i.e. unable to sustain a stable population).
 Other threats identified in the study include climate change, insecticides, and disease.

+Monarchs wintering in central Mexico's forests in 2024-2025 occupied 1.79 ha, almost doubling the 0.90 ha occupied during the previous winter.
+Scientists found that monarchs occupied 2.93 ha of Mexican forest during the winter of 2025-2026, a 64% increase over the previous winter.

 Chip Taylor, the director of Monarch Watch at the University of Kansas, stated in 2013 that the Midwest milkweed habitat "is virtually gone" with 120–150 million acres lost.
 However, he predicted in 2024 that in the immediate future and perhaps into the next two decades, the eastern monarch butterfly population will be relatively stable because it is not presently on a continuous downward trend as it was from 2000-2006.
 To help fight the population decline, Monarch Watch encourages the planting of "Monarch Waystations".